A story of borders

 Trace the history of nation formation within the United Kingdom, and document the critical changes it’s undergoing.
 Borders, Nation Formation, and the Transnational in the U.K. is a four-credit, summer semester course that includes a three-week trip to England, Scotland, Ireland and Northern Ireland.

-Taught by professor of practice Elaine Monaghan, lecturer Craig Erpelding and Spanish professor Deborah Cohn, this course is part of IU’s bicentennial Grand Expedition, a multi-departmental tribute to the “summer tramps” IU offered in the 1880s and 1890s.
+Taught by professor of practice Elaine Monaghan, senior lecturer Craig Erpelding and Spanish professor Deborah Cohn, this course is part of IU’s bicentennial Grand Expedition, a multi-departmental tribute to the “summer tramps” IU offered in the 1880s and 1890s.
 Students will be in the U.K. during a critical juncture in its Brexit process, which is redefining Europe’s borders and transnational relationships.

 Students will collaborate on multimedia reports, including feature stories, blog posts, podcasts, timelapse videos and mini-documentaries.